mmpsx/PS4HostCS_6.72/README.md

 - New c-code Jailbreak and Mira
 - Add Todex, WebRTE, Linux, PS4Trainer (no fr)

-- MiraNo fficial by Muguiwara
+- Mira No official by Muguiwara
   PVS-Studio
   Homebrew Enabler (HEN)
   Emulated Registry (EmuReg)